debops/debops/docs/pki-realms.rst

                 └── domain/
                     └── request.pem

-To avoid possible conclusion, the ``secret/pki/requests/domain/`` directory points to the "domain" internal CA which is an intermediate CA located under "root" CA. The ``hostname.example.com/domain/`` directory inside the ``domain/`` directory points to the "domain" realm on the
+To avoid possible confusion, the ``secret/pki/requests/domain/`` directory points to the "domain" internal CA which is an intermediate CA located under "root" CA. The ``hostname.example.com/domain/`` directory inside the ``domain/`` directory points to the "domain" realm on the